 Clients of SA Law LLP’s ‘hardworking team’ cite its ‘willingness to explain issues in a readily understandable manner’ and ‘ability to assist and guide the client to obtain the best possible results’.
 The practice has strong expertise in real estate finance and property development, advising on high-value deals in the banking, charities, healthcare and media sectors.
 Examples of recent work include advising Uavend Norris Castle on its high-value acquisition of Norris Castle on the Isle of Wight, a purchase involving the historic building and 200 acres of surrounding land.
 The team also assisted Uavend Taymouth with its acquisition of Taymouth Castle in Scotland for redevelopment into a hotel and conference centre.
 The practice is co-headed by Steve Kenneford, who specialises in residential property matters, and Terence Ritchie, who is recommended for property finance.

 SA Law LLP specialises in advising Premiership and England-level footballers on various aspects of family law, and also acts for a range of other advisers including agents, IFAs and accountants on commercial law, contract negotiation, immigration and property investment issues.
-Key figures include practice head Robert Ryall, who has significant expertise in motor sports and football litigation, with a track record in disciplinary tribunals at both Premier League and Football League levels; Peter Goodman, who advises primarily on contract drafting and negotiation in the motor sports sector; and Steve Kenneford, a residential property expert who acts for a number of high-profile celebrity and sporting names on high-value property transactions.
+Key figures include practice head Robert Ryall, who has significant expertise in motor sports and football litigation, with a track record in disciplinary tribunals at both Premier League and Football League levels and Steve Kenneford, a residential property expert who acts for a number of high-profile celebrity and sporting names on high-value property transactions.